 The sweet sound of country fiddle.
-Gliding across an old wooden floor in a two-step dance.
-The trance of a western swing band kicking into high gear.
-There is no better place to experience these pleasures than a Texas dance hall.
+Gliding your feet across an old wooden floor in a two-step.
+The trance of a Western swing band kicking into high gear.
+There is no better place on Earth to experience these pleasures than at an old Texas dance hall.

 Unfortunately, there aren’t as many Texas dance halls as there used to be.
 As development flourishes in Texas’s cities, suburbs and rural communities, dance halls are disappearing.
 Cowboy culture is still an important part of Texas, but there’s no denying that the times have changed.